You want smart political talk without the meltdowns?

 This is coming out of the pandemic.

-You know, I do think there's an elite group of people, uh, people like Bill Bill Gates, uh, Klaus Schwab, that that exert far too much influence on these world organizations like the World Health Organization, uh, the UN, uh, the World Economic Forum.
+You know, I do think there's an elite group of people, people like Bill Gates, Klaus Schwab, that exert far too much influence on these world organizations like the World Health Organization, the UN, the World Economic Forum.

-But then that filters down into uh the people they've trained that have gone to Davos uh, you know, uh year after year.
+But then that filters down into the people they've trained that have gone to Davos year after year.

-Uh they pick up on that ideology and they they pretty well implemented the same game game plans, which are destructive to our freedoms, destructive to society.
+They pick up on that ideology and they pretty well implement the same game plans, which are destructive to our freedoms, destructive to society.

-Again, that this is this is not we are not heading in the right direction here.
+Again, this is not, we are not heading in the right direction here.

-Is there a sea change that we're that we're watching happen?
+Is there a seed change that we're watching happen?

-Suddenly people have had enough, and they're voting in people who are gonna afford them more freedom, fewer regulations, less controlled central government.
+Suddenly people have had enough and they're voting in people who are going to afford them more freedom, fewer regulations, less control at central government.

-The problem is, you know, when you know concern is we we don't want to get involved in government.
+The problem is, you know, when conservatives, we don't want to get involved in government.

-So we win the election like Ronald Reagan or or whatever, and we think, okay, we we beat him, we can go back to our to our lives.
+So we win the election like Ronald Reagan or whatever and we think, okay, we beat him.

 But the left is relentless.